lewiskirby/vanguard-webscraper/README.md

-# vanguard-webscraper
+# Vanguard Webscraper
-A webscraper that uses Selenium to login to my Vanguard investment account, extract the current balance and send me an email.
+A webscraper that uses Selenium to login to my Vanguard investment account, extract the current balance and send me an email using smtplib.

+The script is set up to use Chrome webbrowser and Outlook email server.